 Kathryn-kay Johnson (b.
 Saint Andrew, Jamaica) is an artist living and working in Brooklyn, NY.
 Her work has shown in NYC, New Haven, CT and Miami, FL.
 She was recently commissioned to create a public installation at Yale Marquand Chapel.
 She received her MFA from Yale School of Art in 2022.

-Kathryn-kay Johnson (b.
-St. Andrew, Jamaica) is a Brooklyn-based artist working in digital media, painting, and installation, making works that evoke experiences of collective effervescence and ancestral memory.
-Dance, and the movement of the body are central to her mark-making.
-Her practice is influenced by histories and mythologies remembered orally, spiritually, and rhythmically, while considering issues around class and autonomy, neocolonialism, and contemporary media practices.
+I work in painting, installation, and digital media, making works that evoke experiences of collective effervescence and ancestral memory.
+My practice is influenced by histories and mythologies remembered orally, spiritually, and rhythmically, while considering issues around class, autonomy, colonialism, and contemporary media practices.

 My practice focuses on experimentation and play with materials.
 I work with tarp, recycled textiles, spray paint, stitching, and whatever feels right in the moment.
 I work digitally using design software, and physically, with collage and painting.
 I create pieces that exist between the ordinary, embodying that of something that was picked up off the street or from the natural environment, and a more rythmic, oscillating, machine-ish, mythological object.